 This simple 5 ingredient macaroni and cheese recipe is the base of all great cheesiness.
-Eat it straight from the pot or bake it in the oven for an easy baked mac and cheese, either way, it's delicious!
+Eat it straight from the pot or bake it in the oven for an easy baked mac and cheese.
+Either way, it's delicious!

-I love mac and cheese, I mean who doesn't?
+I love mac and cheese; I mean, who doesn't?
 It's a comfort dish that gets thousands of searches per month as people seek out the perfect recipe.

-I love this one though!
+I love this one best, though!
 It's just creamy and smooth enough to taste great while not making a pile of cheesy soup on my plate (I'm not a fan of my food touching).

-So it's filled with great cheesiness, it's an easy recipe, and it's not too wet or too dry.
+- Perfect consistency.
+It's filled with great cheesiness, it's an easy recipe, and it's not too wet or too dry.
 In my opinion, these things are what make it perfect!

 For the exact amounts needed, please see the recipe card below.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.